cournape/Bento/README.rst

 Building, installing
 ~~~~~~~~~~~~~~~~~~~~

-Toydist currently only has a command-line interface, bentomaker.
+Bento currently only has a command-line interface, bentomaker.
 It can be used
 to configure, build, install, etc... the distribution::

     bentomaker configure --prefix=/usr/local